m-aboud/openclaw-mcp-agentic-lab/README.md

 - **Ollama / OSS models** → local/self-hosted model option
 - **Multi-agent orchestration** → planner, MCP integrator, model engineer, security reviewer

-This repository is designed for interviews where the company asks:

-> “Have you dealt with MCP, Claude, OSS AI models, and multi-agent AI builds using OpenClaw?”

 ## Why this repo exists

 Most AI demos are simple chatbots.
 This project shows a more realistic engineering pattern: